plone/buildout.coredev/plips/reviews/plip1483-retina-image-scales-review-thet.rst

   - This presumes, that a view can also be called on a brain object (not sure, if brains can be traversed like normal objects and views called like that?).
   - Caching the results for brains on portal root should still be possible.

-- The already merged mockup changes are already compiled into the plone bundle and available on CMFPlone master.
+- The already merged ``mockup`` changes are already compiled into the ``plone`` bundle and available on CMFPlone master.

 - The ``plone.js`` bundle resource is a pragmatic place to put the ``@@image-controlpanel`` JavaScript code into, and it works.
   But IMO this is not the right place.
-  Rather than there, this should go wether into a plain JavaScript file and added to the ``plone-legacy`` bundle resources or made a pattern out of it.
+  Rather than there, this should go whether into a plain JavaScript file and added to the ``plone-legacy`` bundle resources or made a pattern out of it.

 - TinyMCE Image handling is missing - but this is not a blocker and can be delivered later.